On the Existence of Steady-State Solutions to the Equations Governing Fluid Flow in Networks: Model Description

 Then the hypercube

-is an open, bounded set that contains all solutions (if they exist) of system~\eqref{eq:GF-pi}. \end{proposition}

-The upper bounds above have been derived by considering the maximum possible flow into any single pipe, then calculating the maximum possible pressure by considering a node connected to the slack node with maximum pressure, and furthermore, taking the maximal possible compression achievable in the full network.
+is an open, bounded set that contains all solutions (if they exist) of system~\eqref{eq:GF-pi}. \end{proposition} These bounds have been derived by considering the maximum possible flow into any single pipe, then calculating the maximum possible pressure by considering a node connected to the slack node with maximum slack pressure, and furthermore, taking the maximal possible compression achievable in the full network.

-In the next section, we shall rigorously derive the answers for (Q1) and (Q2) (albeit with one approximation) but for completeness at this juncture we shall state them upfront.

-For an ideal gas, $\GFpi$ system~\eqref{eq:GF-pi} has a unique generalized potential solution.
-If the solution admits non-negative potentials, then the $\GFp$ system~\eqref{eq:GF-p} is also solvable, having at least one generalized pressure solution.
+In Section~\ref{sec:results}, we shall find that the answer to (Q1) is that the system for an ideal gas has a unique generalized potential solution and if the solution admits non-negative potentials, then it has a generalized pressure solution as well.

-If the $\GFp$ system~\eqref{eq:GF-p} for a non-ideal gas is approximated by $\GFpi$ system~\eqref{eq:GF-pi}, then we are guaranteed a unique generalized-potential solution and at least one generalized-pressure solution.